 - Tries things and likes to manipulate objects

 - Enjoys action or adventure movies

-As a kinesthetic learner, you will likely find the traditional classroom setting to be challenging, since it requires sitting still for long periods of time.
+As a kinesthetic learner, you will likely find the traditional classroom setting to be challenging, since it requires sitting still for long periods of time and doesn’t cater to your kinesthetic learning style.
 If you are fortunate, instructors will accommodate your need for movement.
 Being aware of the conditions that help you learn best will allow you to work with your teachers to facilitate success.

 - Given a short attention span, it’s important to take frequent breaks while studying.
 This doesn’t equate to studying less than others; it simply means studying in shorter blocks of time and taking frequent, short, five-minute breaks.

 - Examples, rather than plain facts, help kinesthetic learners retain material better.
 Science and math formulas are easy to illustrate with real life examples and the more relevant to daily life, the better.
 For other subjects, turn to case studies to get similar context.

 - Join a study group.
 Kinesthetic learners enjoy discussions and they help consolidate information.